FoxoTech/methylprep/docs/faq.md

 2. no raw idats in zip, only processed data
 3. The meta data in MINiML format xml file is incomplete.
 (There are ways to make it work without meta data)
 4. the NIH GEO FTP server is down (yes, we've experienced this whilst testing too)
 5. `idat` files in dataset have varying number of probes.
-(If a dataset combines results from two array types (EPIC and 450k), it can sometimes split the data into two sample sheets and you can process each folder separately.)
+If a dataset combines results from two array types (EPIC and 450k), it can sometimes split the data into two sample sheets and you can process each folder separately. `methylprep` usually resolves this for you by moving each batch of files into separate folders by array, so you can process them separately.

 In most cases where `download` fails, there will be processed data available in some other format.
 Use `methylprep beta_bake` to download and convert this data instead.